All Episodes

 Yeah.

-Well, you're a true man, I appreciate your putting up with it.
+I appreciate you putting up with it.

 Absolutely.

-Hey, I've got uh a question for you, something uh run by you.
+Hey, I've got a question for you.

 So in the age of these bailouts, you know, everyone's getting bailed out.

-Well, now that's it's interesting the way you put it because the first reaction that I would have is that there is a symbiotic and business relationship between the left, uh elected politicians, and institutions of higher learning.
+Well, now that's it's interesting the way you put it because the first reaction that I would have is that there is a symbiotic and business relationship between the left, elected politicians, and institutions of higher learning.

-They're all liberals, and they uh the the you know I have you ever wondered why, for example, even in even in the good times, like the Harvard endowment is down, they're guessing eight billion uh to 39 billion, it was the largest endowment.
+They're all liberals, and they, you know, have you ever wondered why, for example, even in the good times, like the Harvard endowment is down, they're guessing, $8 billion to $39 billion.

 Nope.